New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Problem statement and new formulations for (D-)E-ADARP

-The \textit{BTS fragment} represents a three-dimensional movement, capturing battery consumption, time progression (including waiting time along its physical fragment due to time windows), and physical travel.
-A BTS fragment $f$ can be expressed as $(h, \phi, h')$, where $\phi$ represents a route path, $h = (i, t, b)$ is a BTS start node, and $h' = (i', t', b')$ is a BTS end node. $F$ is constructed by combining all fragments with various feasible departure times and initial SoCs.
-A fragment with route path $\phi$, physical start node $i$, physical end node $i'$, departing time $t \in DT_f$, and initial battery level $b \in B$ (where each fragment may have a subset of battery indices) can be represented in BTS form as $f=((i, t, b), \phi, (i', t', b'))$.
-Here, $t'$ equals to the earliest arrival time at $i'$ when a vehicle departs from node $i$ at time $t$, follows $\phi$, and satisfies all the time window and maximum ride time constraints. $b'$ is equal to $b$ minus the total battery consumption of all arcs within $\phi$.
+The \textit{BTS fragment} represents a three-dimensional movement, capturing SoC consumption, time progression (including waiting time induced by time-window feasibility along its physical fragment), and physical travel.
+A BTS fragment $g$ can be expressed as $(h, f, h')$, where $f$ represents a physical fragment, $h = (i, t, b)$ is a BTS start node, and $h' = (i', t', b')$ is a BTS end node. $F_N$ is constructed by combining all fragments with various feasible departure times and initial SoCs.
+A fragment with physical start node $i$, physical end node $i'$, departing time $t \in DT_f$, and initial SoC $b \in B$ (where each fragment may have a subset of SoC indices) can be represented in BTS form as $((i, t, b), f, (i', t', b'))$.
+Here, $t'$ is the earliest arrival time at $i'$ when a vehicle departs from node $i$ at time $t$, follows $f$, and satisfies all the time window and maximum ride time constraints. $b'$ is equal to $b$ minus the total SoC consumption of all arcs within $f$.
 During creation, the condition $b' \ge b_{\min}$ must hold.

 The \textit{battery-time-expanded node arc} can be classified into three types, namely, the \textit{BTS node arc}, the \textit{idle node arc}, and the \textit{charging node arc}.
-Its set $A_N$ includes all the three types of node arc set.
-To describe a battery-time-expanded node arc, we use the same format $((i,t,b), \phi, (i',t', b'))$ as in a BTS fragment, where $\phi$ might denote an arc, a location, or a partial path.
+Its set is denoted by $A_N$.
+A battery-time-expanded node arc can be generally represented as $((i,t,b), \phi, (i',t', b'))$, where $\phi$ in this context might denote an arc, a location, or a partial path.

-The BTS node arc represents the movement in terms of battery consumption, time progression, and physical travel between two customer locations.
-The BTS node arc follows the same format as the BTS fragment and its set is constructed in the same way as $F$.
-Here, for a BTS node arc ending at $O^-$, if its generated $b' \ge \gamma b_{\max}$, $b'$ is set to $\gamma b_{\max}$.
+The BTS node arc represents movement in terms of SoC consumption, time progression, and physical travel between two physical nodes (locations).
+The BTS node arc follows the same structure as the BTS fragment, and its set is constructed analogously to $F_N$ based on all physical node arcs.
+Here, for a BTS node arc ending at $\mathcal{O}^-$, if the resulting SoC satisfies $b' \ge \gamma b_{\max}$, we set $b'=\gamma b_{\max}$.

 The idle node arc reflects movement solely in the time dimension while maintaining the same SoC and physical location.
-Its set is generated by assigning each location~$i$ with all feasible departure times $t \in T$ and battery SoCs $b \in B$.
-An idle node arc typically has the format $((i, t, b), i, (i, t', b))$, where $t' \in T$ is the next feasible time index following $t \in T$.
+Its set is generated by assigning each location~$i$ with all feasible departure times $t \in T$ and initial SoCs $b \in B$.
+An idle node arc typically has the format $((i, t, b), i, (i, t', b))$, where $t' \in T$ is the immediate successor of $t \in T$.